m7a/bo-tar-ada/README.md

 Prepares a `Tar_Entry` from the entry name which is the path inside the archive.
 This may be an absolute path like e.g. `/tmp/test.txt` or a relative path like `lib/build.xml`.
 A slash must be used to separate the path components.
-The encoding must either be valid UTF-8.
+The encoding must be valid UTF-8.

 By default, the entry is created as a valid USTAR entry if the metadata can be represented in that format.
 If metadata exceeds the limits of USTAR,